janeshnanda2005/Book-kiosk/README.md

 # Book Kiosk

 This Python script allows you to scan and retrieve book titles using their ISBN numbers via the Google Books API.
-The retrieved book titles and their scan timestamps are saved to a CSV file.
+The retrieved book titles and their scan timestamps are saved to a firebase realtime database.

 ## Features

 - Retrieve book titles using ISBNs.
-- Save book title and timestamp information to a CSV file.
+- Save book title and timestamp information to a firebase db
 - Continuously prompt for new ISBNs until manually stopped.

 ## Requirements